 - 3. Select the Enabled failover option. - 4.
-Ensure the correct SIM card is selected as the Primary SIM (see 'Set Primary SIM' in "Dual SIM" on page 84). - 5.
+Ensure the correct SIM card is selected as the Primary SIM (see 'Set Primary SIM' on Dual SIM). - 5.
 Complete the Cellular Interface options in accordance with the following table. - Click Confirm to activate the failover policy settings.
 A green banner confirms the settings are enabled.